mihali/hydrocycler/README.md

  \[O-H> - - \[O-H> - - \[O-H> - -

-is viewed as a graph with three nodes in the left to right direction.
-The result of a reversal of the above graph would look like
+is viewed as a graph with three nodes in the rightward direction.
+The result of a reversal of the graph above would look like

  O] - - <H-O] - - <H-O] - - <H